 The Case for Coccium

-It is now generally accepted by academics, historians and archaeologist that Wigan stands on the Roman settlement of Coccium.
+It is now generally accepted that Wigan stands on the Roman settlement of Coccium.
 However, very little has been seen in recent years of the roads the antiquarians detected in the 19th century.
-Wigan Archaeological Society have carried out many investigations on these routes leading into Wigan and recorded over the years in our Newsletters.
+The Wigan Archaeological Society (as well as others) have carried out many investigations on these routes leading into Wigan and we have recorded these activities over the years in our Newsletters.
 You can see details of our more recent investigations on the road leading north to Walton-le-Dale here and south to Warrington here.

 Possible 4th Road

 The antiquarian’s case for Wigan was base on the distances quoted in the Itinerary, which are ‘reasonably’ correct (far closer than any other claimant).
 There is a problem, however, with the accepted route from Wigan to Ribchester, which is via Walton-le-Dale and Preston.
 It is actually 26 Roman miles and is also not in a direct line.
 A direct route in fact would be much more accurate – in fact almost spot-on.
 Could it be that, by the late 3rd century, a route this way had been established?
 Various map alignments in the direction of Ribchester have been looked at over the years, in particular David Ratledge, formally of Lancashire County Council and also Jack Smith formally of Chorley Archaeological Society.
 However up to recently there have been no investigations on the ground.
 You can see details of our recent research here.